ibm-blockchain-wsc/ImmersionWorkshop/docs/connect-part1.md

 docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock --name $TEAM -p 3000:3001 wsc-ibp-icp-cluster.icp:8500/lab-test/connectathon-s390x-$TEAM:1.0 bash
 ```

 This command is using Docker to run your team's container in an interactive bash shell and connect it to your machine's docker socket so you can create sibling containers from your container image.
 Additionally, you are giving it the name of your team and forwarding traffic on port 3000 of the host to port 3001 on your container to access your marbles application during the lab.
 This means marbles comes up on port 3000 in this part1 of the connectathon versus port 3001 in part2.
+This makes it so that no port conflicts occur during the lab.

 ## Login to our Kubernetes cluster
 Run the following command to connect to the running IBM Cloud Private Kubernetes cluster.